 At San Antonio Recovery Center, we provide a wide array of treatment programs, including meditation for addiction.
 If you or a loved one could use professional support to overcome addiction, reach out to our team today.
 Mindfulness and meditation therapy may be part of your treatment plan so that you can embrace recovery.

 In Western culture, people often hear about meditation therapy and quickly write it off as something that won’t work.
 Something that many people don’t realize is that for decades, the United States has been studying how meditation helps the brain.
 Although meditation started thousands of years ago, there’s a ton of scientific evidence that supports claims that it helps to strengthen the brain.
 The most important part of the brain that meditation helps with is the prefrontal cortex.
 This part of the brain is responsible for the following cognitive functions as well as much more:

 - Logical decision making

-When people hear about meditation, they may think that they need to join a Buddhist temple or something along those lines.
-The great news is that meditation is actually a completely secular practice when you choose to keep it that way.
-You don’t need to become a monk, shave your head or wear a robe to meditate.
+When people hear about Mindfulness and Meditation Therapy, they may think that they need to join a Buddhist temple or something along those lines.
+The great news is that meditation is actually a completely secular practice when choosing to keep it that way.
+You don’t need to become a monk, shave your head, or wear a robe to meditate.
 There are also many different forms of meditation, so you can find the one that works the best for you.

 Meditation Therapy for Mental Illness

 Aside from the benefits of meditation when it comes to addiction, meditation can also help you manage your mental illness.
-The best centers for addiction treatment also provide treatment for anxiety, depression, PTSD and more.
-Studies show that people who meditate on a regular basis can experience decreases in his or her depression by upwards of 80 percent.
+The best centers for addiction treatment also provide treatment for anxiety, depression, PTSD, and more.
+Studies show that people who meditate regularly can experience decreases in their depression by upwards of 80 percent.
 Meditation is also extremely beneficial when it comes to anxiety because it helps to shrink the size of the amygdala.
-The amygdala is the part of the brain that triggers your fight, flight or freeze response.
+The amygdala is the part of the brain that triggers your fight, flight, or freeze response.